-That’s right, it’s your people…not strategies or programs…that make the biggest difference.
-In fact, according to Todd Whitaker, there are only two ways to improve schools, businesses, or any other organization:
+That’s right, your people—not strategies or programs—make the biggest difference.
+In fact, according to Todd Whitaker, there are only two ways to improve schools, businesses, or organizations:

 - Get better employees